gallochris/cbb-docs/hugo_source/content/player-stats/07-blocks-and-steals.md

 `%Stls = 100 * Steals / (%Min * Team Possessions)`

-For example, Rhode Island's Stanford Robinson recorded a 4.36 steal percentage.
-This was 10th amongst all players in the 2017-2018 season.
+For example, Washington's Matisse Thybulle recorded a 6.70 steal percentage.
+This was 1st amongst all players in the 2018-2019 season.

-Robinson posted 69 steals playing in 66.8 percent of his team's minutes.
-Rhode Island had about 2370 team possessions.
+Thybulle posted 126 steals playing in 77.4 percent of his team's minutes.
+Washington had about 2437 team defensive possessions.